Woman In Tanning Bed Applying Tanning Oil

 Before understanding how tanning oils damage tanning beds, it helps to know how tanning beds work.

-Tanning beds are made with an acrylic lining, and on top of this acrylic lining are tanning lamps which emit the same UV rays that the sun does.
 The strength of different tanning beds does vary, but on average, tanning beds emit the same strength of UV rays as the midday sun on the equator.

 The problem with using tanning oils in a tanning bed is when the mineral oil comes into contact with the acrylic in the tanning bed.

-Even the smallest amount of mineral oil can begin to damage the acrylic lining.
-When the mineral oil comes into contact with the acrylic lining, it can begin to degrade the lining, and this can cause damage over time, and this can lead to quite substantial repairs.
+When the mineral oil comes into contact with the lining, it can begin to degrade, which can cause damage over time and lead to quite substantial repairs.

 As salon tanning beds are used so regularly, tanning oils with mineral oil need to be banned, as the constant exposure of mineral oil to the acrylic lining will lead to the tanning bed becoming damaged really quickly.
 They may even need to replace their machine.